-Before lenders make the decision to give you a loan, they need to know that you are willing and able to pay back that mortgage loan.
-To assess whether you can pay back the loan, they look at your income and debt ratio.
-To assess your willingness to repay, they use your credit score.
+Before deciding on what terms they will offer you a loan, lenders need to discover two things about you: your ability to repay the loan, and how committed you are to pay back the loan.
+To assess your ability to repay, they look at your income and debt ratio.
+To assess how willing you are to repay, they use your credit score.

-The most commonly used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (very high risk) to 850 (low risk).
-We've written a lot more about FICO here.
+The most widely used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (very high risk) to 850 (low risk).
+For details on FICO, read more here.

-For the agencies to calculate a credit score, you must have an active credit account with a payment history of six months.
-This history ensures that there is sufficient information in your credit to build a score.
-Should you not meet the minimum criteria for getting a credit score, you may need to establish your credit history before you apply for a mortgage loan.
+Your credit report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is sufficient information in your credit to calculate an accurate score.
+Should you not meet the criteria for getting a score, you may need to establish a credit history before you apply for a mortgage loan.

 At SelectPlus Lending, we answer questions about Credit reports every day.
 Give us a call: 818-889-7300.